-If you are the person looking for an easy to perpetuate houseplant that is adorable and can thrive well and do not die when unmaintained then succulents won’t disappoint you.
+If you are the person pondering what types of plants will be easy to perpetuate, adorable and will thrive well and do not die when unmaintained then succulents won’t disappoint you.

 It is a unique easiest to grow succulent that is modern and contemporary in look.
 It is one of the best indoor plants.

 Sansevieria has thick, long and tough leaves having light and dark green horizontal patterns on it, along with yellow edges, hence it is otherwise called ‘Snake Plant’.
 It is cheekily called as ‘Mother in law’s tongue’ as it is grown in almost every household.

 It seems chic when kept in a white ceramic pot in living room or bedroom.

 Tips to grow: